Parliament @ Work

 unicameral

-A parliament that has only one house or chamber such as the Queensland, ACT and Northern Territory parliaments.
-See bicameral.
+A parliament that has only one House or chamber such as the Queensland, ACT and Northern Territory parliaments.
+See also bicameral.

 whip

-A whip or ‘party whip’ is a member of a parliamentary party who ensures that party discipline is maintained in divisions (or votes on motions) of the parliament, and that members are present to vote.
+A member of a parliamentary party who ensures that party discipline is maintained in divisions (of the Parliament), and that members are present to vote.
+Also known as 'party whip'.

 Top of page